-- may not receive amounts due to it under the terms of the contract; and - (b) that event has a reliably measurable impact on the amounts that the entity will receive from the reinsurer. - 35 A superannuation entity acting in the capacity of an insurer in respect of defined contribution members that recognises insurance liabilities and assets shall disclose information that provides a basis for understanding the amount, timing and uncertainty of future cash flows relating to those liabilities and assets. - To meet the objective in paragraph 35, the disclosures would include quantitative or qualitative information in relation to: - (a) key assumptions used in measuring liabilities arising from insurance arrangements the superannuation entity provides to its members; - (b) any uncertainties surrounding those key assumptions; and - (c) any uncertainties surrounding reinsurance assets.
+- may not receive amounts due to it under the terms of the contract; and - (b) that event has a reliably measurable impact on the amounts that the entity will receive from the reinsurer. - 35 A superannuation entity that recognises liabilities and assets in respect of insurance arrangements it provides to its members shall disclose information that provides a basis for understanding the amount, timing and uncertainty of future cash flows arising from those arrangements. - 36 To meet the objective in paragraph 35, the disclosures would include: - information in relation to key assumptions used in measuring liabilities arising from insurance arrangements the superannuation entity provides to its members; - (b) any uncertainties surrounding those key assumptions; and - (c) any uncertainties surrounding reinsurance assets.